xcwolfe/Differential-Expression-in-C-elegans/STAR, JUM, and DCC using 180 SRA files.md

 ```

 Now we can move these output files to our hard drive and run them in the R script circRNA filtering and testing.Rmd

+Copyright 2024 The Regents of the University of California

+All Rights Reserved

+Created by Zachery Wolfe

+Department of Biochemistry

+This file is part of Differential Expression in C. elegans. \
+Differential Expression in C. elegans is a free pipeline: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. \
+Differential Expression in C. elegans is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details. \
+You should have received a copy of the GNU General Public License along with Differential Expression in C. elegans.
+If not, see <https://www.gnu.org/licenses/>.